Open navigation

 Table of Contents

 a.
-The Search box allows you to find Machines quickly.
+The Search box allows you to find a specific Machine.

 b.
-Add Machine button for new Machine creation.
+The Add Machine button allows you to add a new Machine.

 c.
-The Settings icon allows you to choose which columns are displayed and to enable Include Inactive or other filters if available.
+The Search Settings icon allows you to choose which columns are displayed and whether inactive records are included in the display.

 Machine Details

 e.
-Machine Categories – Used for internal organization for sorting your machines for ease during assembly creation and order entry.
+Machine Categories - Used for internal organization for sorting your Machines for ease during Product creation and Order entry.
 You may add a category by selecting the Manage Machine Categories link at the bottom of the dropdown.

 Accounting

 b.
 Click on the link to Calculate Cost Per Hour.
-See example below.
+For more information, please see Machine Cost Worksheet.

 Stand-alone Pricing